dsourisseau/website/content/authors/admin/_index.md

 ## RESEARCH INTERESTS

-1. <div style="text-align: justify"> Description and correlation of tephras from terrestrial, lacustrine, alluvial, marine, and glacial depositional settings with their proximal deposits and sources volcanoes using field descriptions, componentry, in-situ geochemistry, radiometric datings, and statistical methods.</div><br />
+1. <div style="text-align: justify"> Description and correlation of tephras from terrestrial, lacustrine, alluvial, marine, and glacial depositional settings with their proximal deposits and sources volcanoes using field descriptions, componentry, in-situ geochemistry, radiometric datings, and Machine Learning methods.</div><br />

-2. <div style="text-align: justify"> Use of tephras from lacustrine, marine, and glacial depositional settings to constrain the age of past climatic events using componentry, in-situ geochemistry, radiometric datings, and statistical methods.</div><br />
+2. <div style="text-align: justify"> Description of tephras from lacustrine, marine (DSDP, ODP, and IODP expeditions, etc.), and glacial depositional settings to constrain the age of past climatic events using in-situ geochemistry, radiometric datings, and Machine Learning methods.</div><br />

 3. <div style="text-align: justify"> Reconstruction and quantification of the physical properties from plinian and subplinian eruptions (volume, plume height, magnitude, intensity, VEI, etc). </div> <br />